UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/IntroductionToThermalComfort.rst

        Settings for the Spatial TC tool.

 When the computation is finished, you should have a map as shown below.
+You can change the color range in the properties of the raster layer.

     .. figure:: /images/ThermalComfort/PET.png
        :alt:  None